gagglepod/oncetold-podcast-transcriber/README.md

 To run this on your own Modal account, you'll need to [create a Podchaser account and create an API key](https://api-docs.podchaser.com/docs/guides/guide-first-podchaser-query/#getting-your-access-token).

-Then, create a [Modal Secret](https://modal.com/secrets/) with the following keys:
+Once you have the Podchaser account and API keys, then, create a [Modal Secret](https://modal.com/secrets/) with the following keys:

 - `PODCHASER_CLIENT_SECRET`
 - `PODCHASER_CLIENT_ID`

+It doesn't matter what you call the Modal Secret block -- what matters is that both KEYS (with VALUES) are listed in the block (Note: This will not work locally).

 You can find both on [their API page](https://www.podchaser.com/profile/settings/api).